pilsprog/skyport-logic/docs/en/GAME.md

 The droid requires the player to send a list of directional steps.
 It has a fixed number of steps it can walk, after which it will explode, whether it has reached its target or not.
 The droid cannot walk over gaps or rocks, so it has to navigate around them.
-The droid carries a big explosive payload and induces a massive AoE damage bonus, at a radius of one tile.
+The droid carries an explosive payload and induces an AoE damage bonus, at a radius of one tile.
+Note that you can use the droid to damage yourself, both with a direct hit and with AoE damage.
+You are not awarded any points for damaging or killing yourself.

 * Range at level 1: 3 steps
 * Range at level 2: 4 steps
 * Range at level 3: 5 steps

+See the bottom of this document for damage.

 See the following image for a visualization: